 Yi Peng officially started on November 13th, however, I didn’t make it there until the next morning which was the official “lantern release” day.
 It is a three-day festival.
 The festival commences with a parade and other festivities that carry on into the evening.

 The following day, November 14th was the official lantern release day.
 This is when I arrived in Chiang Mai.
 Around three o’clock in the afternoon is when the traffic started to get backed-up.
 I had rented a bicycle earlier this day and returned it around 2:30pm because I knew I would be better off on foot.
 I met up with a group of girls I met through Girls Love Travel.
 We walked to the festival together around 7:30pm and by this time the streets were filled with people and cars and motorbikes were at a standstill.
-I quickly lost most the group but managed to stay with one friend.
+I quickly lost most of the group but managed to stay with one friend.
 We proceeded to the Narawat bridge.

 Where Do You Get Your Own Lantern?

-We started to see some lanterns being released around 7:30pm and we were still on the look out for a vendor so we can purchase our own.
+We started to see some lanterns being released around 7:30pm and we were still on the lookout for a vendor so we can purchase our own.
 We had no luck until around 9:30pm.
 We walked around until we spotted a lady selling some lanterns that were red (not white like the traditional lanterns) and were in the shape of an Angry Bird.
 Her setup was very discreet and it seemed like vendors weren’t supposed to be selling lanterns.

 I later learned that some hostels were selling the lanterns so asking your hostel in advance can save you lantern hunting time.
 It was never clear if selling lanterns were prohibited.
 I was very confused.
 I had been looking for lanterns all that day and never saw any traditional white lanterns on the official lantern release day.

-Where Do you Launch Your Lantern?
+Where Do You Launch Your Lantern?

 We launched our lanterns by the Ping river although many were launching theirs on the Nawarat bridge.
 There were no trees in our way by the river so it made for a clear launch.
 I saw plenty of lanterns getting stuck in trees so it was a smart move going for a clear launch path.